Harmony Database - Home Home | << back

 Acoustic flatop - Sunburst, vertical faux flame

 Floating bridge and metal tailpiece.
-It was a very common model, sold under various brand name (Sivertone, Regal, Airline, Fender..).
+It was a very popular model, and variations were sold under many brand name (Sivertone, Regal, Airline, Fender..).
 The H929 Stella was also available as 3/4 size and tenor, but each with classic glued bridge.
-In 1959 a "Hawaiian" model exists, with a square neck, for slide playing.
+In 1959 a "Hawaiian" model exists, with a square neck, open head and metal bridge, for slide playing.
+During wartime the metal bridge was replaced with a wooden one.
+White plastic pickguard from 1961.

 mouse over image for file name - click to enlarge